 3.2.8 Rather than merely offering a gateway to stairwells and lifts, entrance lobbies should be comfortable spaces which conveniently connect with communal facilities provided within the building (see section entitled ‘Communal facilities’ below).
 Entrance lobbies should also provide a transitional space for residents and visitors which is welcoming and provides opportunities for interaction to help foster and maintain acquaintances/friendships and community relations (see Policy CGR1 of the Plan Strategy).

 Corridors, stairwells and lifts

 3.2.9 It is important that corridors (including lobby areas), stairwells and lifts, where provided, are designed to accommodate the needs of all residents, particularly older persons, families with young children, wheelchair users and others with limited mobility (see also ‘Wheelchair standards’ in Section 5.3).
 These areas should be well illuminated, preferably with some natural light, views out where possible, and appropriate ventilation.

 3.2.10 Corridors and stairwells should be wide enough to permit two people to pass one another comfortably.
 While the minimum standard for a corridor is 1200mm wide, a width of 1500mm is preferred to permit a wheelchair user to turn on the spot.
 In the case of lifts, any lift provided must be large enough to accommodate a wheelchair user and one other person.
 Stairwells and lifts must also be conveniently located to accommodate ease of access to and from all residential units, with corridor lengths being straight and kept to a minimum.

-3.2.12 The additional space can be accommodated within the relevant minimum space standards, as long as it is still possible to meet the desirable room space standards outlined in Table 2.
+3.2.12 The additional space can be accommodated within the relevant minimum space standards, as long as sufficient space is provided for individual rooms.

 |Room type||General needs